 - Funds were used to replace a three-wheel tricycle for an elderly woman whose trike was stolen.

-- Funds have been used on numerous occasions to provide short-term shelter, overnight accommodations, and to pay for transportation; bus/cab fare for veterans and non-veterans.
+- Funds have been used on numerous occasions to provide short-term shelter, overnight accommodations, and to pay for transportation; bus/cab fare for veterans.

 - Funds have been used to replenish essential losses due to theft or special hardship, rent, deposit etc. when the loss can be validated.

 - A rape victim who had nowhere to go was provided a hotel room and gift cards to purchase clothing as her clothing was evidence.